 Not only is the ketogenic diet safe, but is has been shown to be useful in helping people with a variety of health conditions.

-One of the biggest concerns and rumors about a high-fat diet is that the saturated fat will lead to heart disease, which is simply untrue.
-Saturated fats have been blamed for heart disease because they raise cholesterol levels in some people, especially LDL cholesterol.
+One of the biggest concerns and rumors about a high-fat diet is that the saturated fat will clog the arteries and lead to heart disease, which is simply untrue.
+Saturated fats have been blamed for heart disease for decades because some studies suggested that they raise LDL (“bad”) cholesterol levels.

 Another big concern about the keto diet is something called ketoacidosis.
 When your body enters a state of ketosis, the liver helps produce more ketones to satisfy your body’s needs.
 When this increase in ketones gets too high, however, it can lead to ketoacidosis.